-It should be stressed that the condensing-inheriting process of \textit{Learngene} is not a trivial variant of the popular pre-training and fine-tuning operation, but has specific practical values, especially in the era of large-scale pre-trained models.
-Nowadays, lots of state-of-the-art (SOTA) models developed by well-funded corporations contain billions of parameters~\cite{dosovitskiy2021an, ramesh2021zero, riquelme2021scaling}.
-These models may not even be fine-tuned by some middle or small-size companies to solve the specific tasks, let alone by academic research groups with limited computational resources.
-Thus, it is urgent to have a method that can help these small companies to exploit the SOTA models for solving specific tasks in a more efficient way, \eg without reusing the entire original model.
+It should be stressed that the condensing-inheriting process of \textit{Learngene} is not a trivial variant of the popular pre-training and fine-tuning operation, but holds specific practical values, especially in the era of large-scale pre-trained models.
+Nowadays, many state-of-the-art (SOTA) models developed by well-funded corporations contain billions of parameters~\cite{dosovitskiy2021an, ramesh2021zero, riquelme2021scaling}.
+Such models may not be feasible for fine-tuning by mid-sized or small companies to solve specific tasks, let alone by academic research groups with limited computational resources.
+Thus, it is urgent to have a method that can help these small companies to exploit the SOTA models for solving the specific tasks in a more efficient way, \eg without reusing the entire original model.

-This serves as another essential motivation for \textit{Learngene} that we hope to condense a compact \textbf{learngene} from a large ancestry model and inherit only this compact part to the descendant models for the client companies.
-Similarly, learnware~\cite{zhou2016learnware} can provide the client with a machine learning model to solve a target task without training from scratch.
+This constitutes another essential motivation for \textit{Learngene}; we aim to extract a compact learngene from a large ancestry model and inherit only this compact part to the descendant models for client companies.
+Similarly, learnware~\cite{zhou2016learnware} can provide clients with a machine learning model to solve a target task without training from scratch.
 However, the models offered by learnware are highly specialized and may not be adaptable to all downstream tasks.
-More importantly, \textit{Learngene} is designed not to have an integral function like the original model, much like how a gene cannot exist as an organism.
-Such a characteristic can protect the rights of the owner of the ancestry model that the clients are unable to infer the sensitive technical details like the model architecture or the training data~\cite{chakraborty2018adversarial, balle2022reconstructing}.
+More importantly, \textit{Learngene} is designed not to have an integral function like the original model, much like how a gene cannot stand alone as an organism.
+Such a characteristic can protect the intellectual property of the owner of the ancestry model since the clients are unable to infer the sensitive technical details like the model architecture or the training data~\cite{chakraborty2018adversarial, balle2022reconstructing}.